bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/FormCheckbox.md

 `<b-form-checkbox-group>`.

 **Note:** Bootstrap v5.x does not natively support sizes for the custom switch control.
-However, Bootstrap-Vue-3 includes custom SCSS/CSS that adds support for sizing the custom switches.
+However, bootstrap-vue-next includes custom SCSS/CSS that adds support for sizing the custom switches.

 ## Non-custom check inputs (plain)